Amoxicillin/ clavulanate extended-release tablets

 - Amoxicillin/clavulanate extended-release tablets should be used with extreme caution in CHILDREN weighing less than 88 lbs (40 kg); safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using amoxicillin/clavulanate extended-release tablets while you are pregnant.
-Amoxicillin/clavulanate extended-release tablets is found in breast milk.
+Amoxicillin/clavulanate extended-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use amoxicillin/clavulanate extended-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of amoxicillin/ clavulanate extended-release tablets: